ALMPartners/ahjo/README.md

 # <u>Scan pre-commit hook</u>
 Ahjo scan command can be used as a pre-commit hook to prevent committing files that contain sensitive information (e.g. personal identity numbers) to the repository.
 This can be accomplished by utilizing a Git pre-commit hook script that automatically executes ahjo-scan command on each commit and prevents the commit if the scan finds matches with the defined search rules.
+Currently the scan pre-commit hook searches for Finnish Personal Identity Numbers (hetu) from staged files under the project root directory.
+Later on, the search rules can be extended to cover other use cases as well.
 To use the hook, you need to have the `ahjo-scan.exe` accessible as a shell command. (e.g. the tool is installed from an MSI package, see Installation Guide 3).

 ## Setting up the hook